Chaldene/pancam/To-Do.md

 -   Plot these results.
 -   A general log processing output that has all the text statements I've created stored in a log file.
 -   Save all plots
+-   Identify why there is data duplication in Rover TM '191022 - Post Accoustic'